cuemacro/findatapy/README.md

 I had previously written the open source PyThalesians financial library.
 This new findatapy library has similar functionality to the market data part of that library.
 However, I've totally rewritten the API to make it much cleaner and easier to use.
-It is also now a fully standalone package, so you can more easily use it with whatever libraries you have for analysing market data (although I'd recommend my own finmarketpy package if you are doing backtesting of trading strategies).
+It is also now a fully standalone package, so you can more easily use it with whatever libraries you have for analysing market data or doing your backtesting (although I'd recommend my own finmarketpy package if you are doing backtesting of trading strategies!).

 A few things to note:
 * Please bear in mind at present findatapy is currently a highly experimental alpha project and isn't yet fully